-(CNN) -- Here's an in-depth look at the life of Rev. Al Sharpton, political activist and Baptist minister.
+(CNN) -- Here's a look at the life of Rev. Al Sharpton, political activist and Baptist minister.

 Personal: Birth date: October 3, 1954